 The applicant has requested, in accordance with 40 CFR Part 122.21 and their NPDES permit application, a waiver from testing for the Part A, B, and C pollutants listed in the EPA Form 2C and 2D that are not addressed in their application.
-They have also certified that due to the processes involved in their mining activity these pollutants are believed to be not present in the waste stream.
+Part II.C.3. requires submittal of metals, arsenic, cyanide, and phenols data within six months of the effective date of the Permit or within six months of the first discharge from each outfall.
+The Permit shall be reopened, if required, to address any new information resulting from the submittal of the new effluent data.